arugitprojects/recipe-book/README.md

 Then open `http://localhost:8000`.
 (Opening `index.html` directly via `file://` won't work — ES module imports and service workers both require being served over `http://` or `https://`.)

-You'll need to temporarily add `localhost` to Firebase's authorized domains list (step 6) to sign in while testing locally — it's usually there by default.
+## How access works

+There are no individual accounts — everyone shares the same passphrase and the same notebook, full read/write for anyone who's unlocked their device.
+The mechanics:

+1. On page load, the app silently signs each visitor in via Firebase's **anonymous** auth — this creates a session with no user interaction at all, just to give Firestore something to check permissions against.
+2. The first time on a given device, the app asks for a name (stored locally, used to label recipes you add — e.g. "Added by Jordan") and the family passphrase (sent to Firestore, checked against the value in `firestore.rules`).
+3. If correct, that device's anonymous identity is now permanently trusted — it won't ask again unless its browser storage is cleared.

+**To change the passphrase later** (e.g. to revoke access for everyone at once): edit the value in `correctPassphrase()` in `firestore.rules`, republish, and every device will need to re-enter the new passphrase on its next visit.

+**Trade-off worth knowing**: since access is passphrase-based rather than per-person, there's no way to revoke just one individual's access without changing the passphrase for everyone.
+If that becomes a problem later, switching to real per-person accounts (e.g. Google sign-in with an allowlist) is a moderate rework, not a full rewrite — the recipe schema itself wouldn't need to change.

 ## How offline access works

-Firestore's client SDK caches every document your account has ever synced in local IndexedDB (enabled in `js/app.js`).
-At personal scale, your whole recipe collection stays cached automatically — the "Pin for offline" star on each recipe is there for your own reference (and becomes functionally important later if the collection grows very large and eviction becomes relevant), but you don't need to think about it day to day.
+Firestore's client SDK caches every document your device has ever synced in local IndexedDB (enabled in `js/app.js`).
+At personal/family scale, the whole recipe collection stays cached automatically — the "Pin for offline" star on each recipe is there mostly for your own reference, and becomes functionally important only if the collection grows very large and cache eviction becomes relevant.
 Ingredients and steps are plain fields on the recipe document, so they're available offline with zero extra code.
 YouTube/web links obviously need a live connection to open.

 ## Scaling to a public app later

+The current model (a single shared passphrase, full access to anyone who has it) is designed for a trusted household, not the general public — opening it up further is a bigger step than adding one field.
+Broadly it would mean: replacing the passphrase check with real self-serve sign-up, adding per-recipe ownership back in (so strangers can't edit each other's recipes — a `createdBy` field already exists on every recipe for this), and probably adding moderation and rate limits.
+Also worth adding at that
-The data model already supports it — see the comment block in `firestore.rules`.
-Broadly: add a `public` boolean field, relax the read rule, open up additional sign-in methods, and consider adding full-text search (Firestore's own querying is limited) via something like Algolia or Typesense once you have enough recipes that ingredient/keyword search matters.
+point: full-text search (Firestore's own querying is limited) via something like Algolia or Typesense once there are enough recipes that ingredient/keyword search matters.